Aibel Brothers / L. Isaacson

 Aibel Brothers, L. Isaacson, 40 W. 20th St. (2003)

 At the top: Aibel Brothers / Rayon Yarns.
 The Aibel brothers weren't always the Aibel brothers.
 Immigrants from Vilna, Russia (now Lithuania), they started their American lives as Hyman and Israel Abramofsky.
-They appear under these names in the U. S. Census of 1910 when they lived with their father, Harry Abramofsky, a factory watchman, at 559 Schenck Ave., Brooklyn.
+They appeared under these names in the U. S. Census of 1910 when they lived with their father, Harry Abramofsky, a factory watchman, at 559 Schenck Ave., Brooklyn.
 Hyman was 16 at the time, and his occupation was that of "Cord Spinner, Cloth Novelties."
 He seems to have immigrated in 1903 with his father.
 Israel was 12 and immigrated later (1906).
-In 1916 Hyman (now Herman) Abramofsky was listed in Polk's New York City Directory as the proprietor of the United Tassel & Cord Co., 19 Crosby St. In 1917 he was the president of the Star Tassel & Cord Co. at 25 Howard St. when he registered for the World War I draft.
+In 1915 Hyman (now Herman) Abramofsky was listed in Polk's New York City Directory as the proprietor of the United Tassel & Cord Co., 19 Crosby St. In 1917 he was the president of the Star Tassel & Cord Co. at 25 Howard St. when he registered for the World War I draft.
 Israel Abramofsky registered for the same draft in 1918 under the name Irving Aibel, and he identified himself as the manager of a trimming factory, Star Tassel & Cord Co.
-Inc., 25 Howard St. In the 1920 U. S. Census, however, Irving appears under his father's name, Abramofsky, still living on Schenck Ave., Brooklyn.
+Inc., 25 Howard St. In the 1920 U. S. Census, Irving appears under his father's name, Abramofsky, still living on Schenck Ave., Brooklyn.
+In the 1930 census he had his own family and used the name Irving J. Aibel.

 The company appears under the name Aibel Bros., Silk & Cotton Yarns in the Manhattan telephone directory of 1917.
 This business name was used through 1928, and they were located here at 40 W. 20th St. from 1925 to 1928.